I meet with business owners both locally and internationally and share what I learn to help readers generate more income.

 Covers for Self-Publishing Authors

-This has created a boon for designers who can create book covers for this vast market.
-After completing their book authors need a suitable cover, this is where there is money to be made.
-Many self-publishing authors can't afford the high cost of a specialist design company so opt for alternatives which they can afford.
-By offering a quality premade cover, both the designer and author can win.
-I want to show you how you can earn money with minimal design skills by giving people what they want, a low-cost alternative to an expensive custom designed book cover.
+This has created an opportunity for designers who can create book covers for this vast and ever-increasing market.
+After completing their book, authors need a suitable cover—this is where there is money to be made.
+Many self-publishing authors can't afford the high cost of a specialist design company so opt for alternatives that they can afford.
+By offering a quality pre-made cover, both the designer and author can win.
+I want to show you how you can earn money with minimal design skills by giving people what they want, a low-cost alternative to an expensive custom-designed book cover.

 Using programs that are low cost or even free, you can design a cover either for yourself or design one for someone else to earn extra money.

 There are many photo editing programs that you can use to manipulate images.
 I primarily use Adobe Photoshop but have used Serif PhotoPlusx6, PicMonkey and occasionally Gimp.